HenriqueCole/dark-mode/README.md

 # dark-mode

-Just a simple way to make dark mode in a website.
+Just a simple way to make dark mode on a website.